 Individuals and teams can be very territorial, even in small firms.
-They want to protect their niche within the business - and their contacts - and this is sometimes to the detriment of the greater good.
-If they feel someone else is 'muscling in' on their territory, they may withhold contacts, which will limit cross-selling opportunities and customer development.
+They want to protect their niche - and their contacts - and this is sometimes to the detriment of the greater good.
+If they feel someone else is 'muscling in' on their territory, they may withhold contacts, limiting cross-selling opportunities and customer development.

-How do you deal with this?
-You could try the following:
+To tackle this, you could try the following:

-Sometimes the problem is that the line management and the team are out of step with each other or with the buying cycles of their clients - as explained above, it is no use arranging a meeting with a customer after they have placed a major order.
+Sometimes the problem is that the line management and the team are out of step with each other or with the buying cycles of their clients.
+When the line management and the team do not share the same approach or expectations, it is usually because:

-All of these problems are fixable.
-The only question is this: how willing you are to allow time to seriously get behind these issues and resolve them?
-The chief factor that will stop or propel you to take action on these problems will be the level of importance that you, the business owner, places on successful networking, and here we go back to one of the issues already mentioned - the reward structure.
-Are you willing to reward your employees for networking?
+All of these problems are fixable providing you allow time to seriously get behind these issues and resolve them.
+The chief factor that will stop or propel you to take action on these problems will be the level of importance that you place on successful networking.
+You have to ask yourself whether you are willing to reward your employees for networking?